 Activities can be dorm-wide, grade-wide, or school-wide offerings.
-Most are organized through Participate, the Upper School activities and outreach program, and Sustain, the environmentally-conscious service initiative, while various school clubs sponsor and manage activities in their area of interest.
+Most are organized through Participate, the Upper School activities and outreach program, and our Outdoor Program, a facet of the school that provides students with adventures specifically tailored to the Hawai‘i island landscape, while various school clubs sponsor and manage activities in their area of interest.
 Activities vary each weekend, and sign-ups are limited by space.

 Some past favorite activities have included:

-- Roasting marshmallows and making s’mores at the fire pit outside of the Student Union.
+- Roasting marshmallows and making s’mores at the fire pit on Anna's Field.

 - Picking kalo from a lo‘i patch with the Hawaiian Language and Environmental Literature classes in Waipi‘o Valley.

-- Camping at Kiholo Bay over Labor Day Weekend and watching the honu turtles swim in the shallow brackish ponds.
+- Camping at Kiholo Bay and watching the hone (turtles) swim in the shallow brackish ponds.

 - Marching with the HPA community float in the annual Paniolo Parade, chanting oli komo and handing out pencils to the keiki (children).